tdavidcl/ndspmhd-examples/DUST/test3_dustyshock/README-dustyshock.txt

  This is already done in the file "onef-nodragalt.in":

  ./1DSPMHD onef-nodragalt.in
- nsplash onef-nodrag_*.dat -y 22 -dev /xw
+ splash onef-nodrag_*.dat -y 22 -dev /xw

  - Finally, you can run the high drag case with the "dust diffusion" algorithm as described in Price & Laibe (2015)